Basic Approach to Corporate Governance

 Board of Directors

-We have adopted a company with Corporate Auditors model and have appointed nine Directors (of which three are Outside Directors) and four Corporate Auditors (of which two are Outside Corporate Auditors) as of June 25, 2024.
-The Board of Directors is chaired by the President, Representative Director.
+We have adopted a company with Corporate Auditors model and have appointed 9 Directors (of which 3 are Outside Directors) and 4 Corporate Auditors (of which 2 are Outside Corporate Auditors) as of June 24, 2025.
+The Board of Directors is chaired by the Chairman, Representative Director.

 At the monthly Board of Directors meetings, Directors make decisions on important matters of business, receive reports on monthly business performance and progress updates from each Director, and listen to the opinions and reports from Corporate Auditors, with the chair of the meeting taking care to ensure sufficient discussion takes place.
-The chair also holds hearings on the opinions of and reports from Corporate Auditors to ensure that thorough discussions are carried out.
 In the case of conflicts of interest involving any Director, potential conflicts of interest are required to be reported in advance to the Board of Directors to obtain its approval, with reports to be given on the propriety of this after the fact.

 Board of Corporate Auditors